 Place your bubble mix into a shallow bowl or plate.

-We decided to add some color to the bubble snakes with food coloring.
+Making a rainbow bubble snake is as simple as adding for colouring to the fabric-covered end.
+We added blue and red colours to the bubble snakes with food colouring.
 The kids dropped the food coloring onto the fabric covered end.
 It was a bit messy, but the kids loved it.
 You could also use liquid watercolors too.

 Dip the fabric in the bubble solution and give the bottle a blow.
 Blowing slowly produces the longest snakes.
 We had a lot of wind and it kept blowing our snakes away!